Generic name: etoposide phosphate [ e-TOE-poe-side-FOS-fate ]

-Etopophos (etoposide phosphate) side effects
+Etopophos side effects

+Etopophos may cause serious side effects.
 Call your doctor at once if you have:

 pain, burning, irritation, or skin changes where the injection was given;

-severe nausea and vomiting.
+severe nausea and vomiting;

-Common side effects may include:
+Common side effects of Etopophos may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Etopophos (etoposide phosphate)?
+What other drugs will affect Etopophos?

-More Etopophos resources
+More about Etopophos (etoposide)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 5.02.
-Revision Date: 2013-07-08, 11:47:12 AM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 6.01.